Turkey election: The price of Erdogan's popularity

 He says Mr Erdogan's line that the Gulenists are plotting a "parallel state" is nonsense.

 "The way he talks about us, the words he uses, reminds me of how Hitler spoke about the Jews", Mr Ussak tells me.

 "There is not a shred of evidence against us.
 It's very hard for me to hear him speak like this.
-It's not the Erdogan I knew."'Master of perceptions'
+It's not the Erdogan I knew."